Queer Formal: an identity-celebrating night of fun with friends

 - Every $50 donated = 1 LGBTIQ young person attends the formal for free.

-- Every $500 donated = A table of 10 to attend together from low socio-economic areas for free
+- Every $500 donated = A table of 10 young people from low socio-economic areas are able to attend for free

 For every $25,000 raised, we’ll run another Queer Formal around Australia - including